WatDuhHekBro/VelsarborEnglish/README.md

 # Workflow
 The `master` branch will correlate with each release, double-checked for line endings and line spacing.
 These release versions can be either a major release or a minor release (pre-release).
 The other main branch will be the `dev` branch, where dialogue is being added but isn't yet double-checked for differences (also differences in the picture text).

+The `text` directory is meant to be temporary.
+You work with the extracted text, then once you move it to the according patch, you delete the text file.
+From there, you're likely to only need to make small adjustments to the patch, so it becomes a nuisance to update the text file as well.

 # TO-DO List (If you don't want to see any potential spoilers, stop reading.)
 *Because every project needs a to-do list!*
 - Picture Text: 97%